maxzheng/great-life-guide/README.md

 3. **Nurture your drives with positivity** for lasting happiness.
 Identify the things that drive you, express them freely, and then encourage positively (e.g. praise, be thankful and loving, celebrate) and explicitly as assuming the obvious is often wrong and easily misinterpreted as otherwise.
 If you don't feel driven, then manually push yourself to get started.
+When you get negative feelings (e.g. tired, bored) while doing something good (e.g. exercise, reading), after letting them go, try to manifest positive feelings (e.g. excited, happy) by thinking about them or how what you are doing will help you in the future -- that will train your mind to enjoy doing good things.
-Kids are naturally driven -- they explore the world with curiosity and excitement, let their emotions flow freely, indulge their desires (e.g. eat candy, watch TV), let their imaginations run wild, and finally, their love for family, friends, and things are pure, sincere, and overflowing. :heart:
+   Another great way to train is by believing that you can do anything, which builds confidence and codes your mind to manifest them.
+Kids are naturally driven as they enjoy playing and their love for family, friends, and things are pure, sincere, and overflowing. :heart:

 <img src="great-life-by-paige-cody.jpg">